QCA Code

 Our report below, together with the Strategic Report and Corporate Governance Statement in our latest Annual Report describes how Origin fully complies with the provisions set out in the 2018 QCA Code.

-Establish a strategy and business model which promotes long-term value for shareholders
+Establish a purpose, strategy and business model which promotes long-term value for shareholders

 Application (as set out by QCA)